 All privately-owned sites require planning permission and a site licence, with a few exemptions.
 For detailed guidance visit the GOV.UK website for more information The website offers a guide explaining your rights and obligations and includes other information you may find useful.

 Certain functions carry a fee or charge.
 Please refer to the fee policy below and additional fit and proper fee policy.
 An annual caravan site inspection fee is applicable based on the number of caravans/mobile park homes on your site.

-To vary a site licence, for instance in order to increase the number of permitted units onsite, the licence holder must apply to us in writing.
-The letter should include detailed proposals and a site plan.
+To vary a site licence, for instance in order to increase the number of permitted units on site, the licence holder must apply to us in writing.
+An application form is provided below.
 We will liaise with the relevant planning department and we may consult with resident’s or the site resident’s association, as necessary.

 As the licence holder you have a duty to ensure that your site complies with the conditions set out in your site licence.
 We will undertake inspections of sites, based on how much risk they are assessed to represent; sites that are given a high risk score are visited more frequently than sites with a low score.
 The current standards for sites is the Model Standards 2008 to which we must have regard.
 Some sites may have site specific conditions.

 If you have a complaint about a site your first step should be to contact the site owner or manager.
 If they fail to resolve the problem please contact us for advice, if the concern relates to a licence matter.

 Bear in mind that site rules and other matters which are not covered under the site licence are purely between the resident and site owner/manager - we can only advise if there is some aspect of your complaint which impacts the conditions under which the licence has been granted.

 If you are unable to resolve any unrelated issues we advise that you get advice from LEASE, https://parkhomes.lease-advice.org/ a solicitor or contact your local citizens advice.